postcard from →Ahangama.

 What the place feels like

 Small.
-Predominantly local — there are a few guesthouses and eating places that cater to travellers, but Ahangama is a working coastal community first.
+Predominantly local — there are surf schools, guesthouses, and a café scene that’s grown fast without losing the town’s character.
 The main road runs right along the water in places and the views out to sea are the kind you get when there aren’t any buildings in the way.

 Getting here